caufieldjh/awesome-bioie/README.md

 A curated list of resources dedicated to Biomedical Information Extraction (BioIE).

+What is BioIE?
+It includes any effort to extract structured information from _unstructured_ (or, at least inconsistently structured) biological, clinical, or other biomedical data.
+The data source is often some collection of text documents written in technical language.
+If the resulting information is verifiable and consistent across sources, we may then consider it _knowledge_.
+Extracting information and producing knowledge from bio data requires adaptations upon methods developed for other types of unstructured data.

 Inspired by [awesome-nlp](https://github.com/keon/awesome-nlp).
 Please see that list for more resources relevant to Natural Language Processing in general.

 Where possible, tools and resource entries include links to corresponding papers.
 If an open-access version of the paper is not available, this link should be either a PubMed citation entry or a link to another citation database.